seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   and the least favourable ratio in it.
 A single-price entry collapses the two into one and nothing changes.
 Neither edge is invented here — one is the activating price §2 already requires in the cell, the other is the far side of the same cell.
-- **A published zone is a CARRIED object, and the next run measures the market against it rather than re-cutting it.** The zone, the invalidation and the target of a live row are what the previous run published; the new run reads its freeze against them and changes the row only on a price EVENT — the zone filled, the invalidation was reached, the target was reached, or the structural row itself moved and produced a new extreme.
-  **A re-cut is
-  not an event.** Recomputing the same coin at a second freeze produces a second zone, the frozen price then sits outside it, and §2's `СЕЙЧАС` test correctly reports a row that has not changed as one that has. **Measured 06.09:** SKY was published in the morning at `СЕЙЧАС $0.07089` and in the afternoon as `ЖДАТЬ` on the same entry, the same stop and the same target to every digit; SOL moved 0.15 % between the two runs and crossed from `СЕЙЧАС` to `ЖДАТЬ`; ADA was withdrawn on a ratio that fell from 2.2 to 1.99.
-Not one of the three was a market event, and the Boss read three reversals in ten hours.
-  **The ratio is re-tested at the PUBLISHED anchor and nowhere else** (§4): `RR_MIN` is a cliff, so a setup re-measured at a fresh anchor every run crosses it on noise, and a withdrawal naming no price event is the answer changing its mind rather than the market changing.
-This is the discipline `gap` / `gap_prev` already applies to a `СОЗРЕВАЕТ` zone, arriving at the section the Boss actually trades from.
-  **A revision of this file that changes how a level is DERIVED is an event for every carried row**: the zone stays, the stop and the target are re-derived once under the new rule, and the first line of that run names it once — «стопы и цели пересчитаны по новому правилу» — so no carried row stands on a derivation the file has retired.
 - **On a coin's own-trend side the structural extreme does not gate publication, and the trade's target is the derived one (next bullet).** `tradeGeometry` measures its ratio against the 90-day extreme, which is a mean-reversion target: a coin trending into new highs sits at or